asadmoosvi/pypi-search/README.md

 ---
 `pypisearch foo`

-get information on a package called `foo` along with its long description:
+get information on a package called `foo` along with its description:
 ---
 `pypisearch -d foo`